PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

 ### Network Interfaces & Zones

-We're going to create the exact same configuration with Ansible as we did with Terraform.
-Here are screenshots of the network interfaces and zones we need to create:
+We're going to recreate the same configuration from the Terraform lab in Ansible.
+Here are examples of the network interfaces and zones we need to create:

 ![eth1/1](img/eth1.png)